About This Catalog

 Weather Hotline: (203) 285-2049

-Occasionally classes are cancelled due to extreme weather conditions or other emergencies.
+Occasionally classes are cancelled or delayed due to extreme weather conditions or other emergencies.
 In such cases the College notifies local radio and TV stations as soon as the decision is made to cancel classes.
 These stations include: WICC-AM 660, WEZN-FM 99.9, WELI-AM 960, WEBE-FM 107.9 and WKCI-FM 101.3, WTNH Ch.8, WTIC Ch.
 3 & 30.
 In general, it is best to assume that classes will remain in session unless a specific announcement is made to cancel classes and/or close the College.
-For the most up-to-date information, watch your local television station or listen to one of the radio stations listed for closure updates.
+For the most up-to-date information, receive emergency notification by enrolling in the myCommnet Emergency Alert System found on the GCC webpage at www.gatewayct.edu.